Theralley/MasterThesis/README.md

 	also

 	python3 motion_detector.py -v 10.mp4

+Example commands

+	python3 objectdetection.py 10.mp4 v4-tiny 0 20 30

+	python3 objectdetection.py 5.mp4 v4 0 15 30

+	python3 objectdetection.py 10.mp4 v3-tiny 0 20 60

+	python3 objectdetection.py 5.mp4 v3 0 15 30

+	python3 map.py

+	also

+	python3 motion_detector.py -v 6.mp4

+You can change video inputs, see 6.mp4 or other example.
+You can change weight-file (pre-defined to yolov3 and v4), see v4-tiny or v4.
+You can change start frame, see 0 in command.
+You can change height, see 20 or 15(m).
+You can change angle, see 30 or 60(degree).
+Height and angle is for distance calculation.
+Map.py uses data from objectdetection.py.

 If error (ImportError: Cannot load backend 'TkAgg' which requires the 'tk' interactive framework, as 'headless' is currently running)